Salomongtz/Moviestack/README.md

 - **Responsive Design:** Built with responsiveness in mind, the web app ensures a seamless experience on various devices, including desktops, tablets, and smartphones.

+- **Favorites:**  Users can easily mark items as favorites and access a dedicated page to view and manage their saved selections.

 ## Technologies Used

 - **Vue.js:** A progressive JavaScript framework for building user interfaces, making the web app interactive and dynamic.